 Churchwardens have a stem that can reach nine inches in length or more.
 The smoke must travel a great distance which gives it more time to cool for what smokers perceive as a more pleasurable feel to the experience.
 Churchwardens typically provide for a shorter smoke.
 Typically referred to as ‘reading pipes,’ the extended length prevents the bowl from obstructing a reader’s view and provides a great conversation piece with others who take interest in the long stem and shape of the pipe.

 The Egg shape, as the name suggests, resembles an egg with its rounded and bulging bowl.
 It emerged in the mid-20th century as a unique and artistic interpretation of pipe design.
 The curved lines and smooth transitions of the Egg shape create a visually striking and harmonious aesthetic.
 The ample bowl size allows for a longer smoke, and the rounded shape fits comfortably in hand.
 The Egg shape appeals to those who appreciate the artistry and individuality of pipe design.

 The Egg is a beautiful pipe made famous by Danish pipe makers.
 A well done Egg is created out of sheer artistry and tend to find their way onto the shelves of high-end pipe collectors.
 The Egg’s bowl is usually about the size of a large hen’s egg with a transition between bowl and shank one of the most graceful to behold on standard pipes in production today.
 A Danish made Egg usually features a long slightly bent shank which gradually flares until it reaches the stem.
 Produced by pipe makers worldwide, Eggs remain very popular among pipe enthusiasts which can be smooth, sandblasted or rusticated.

-If you are interested in any of the above mentioned pipe styles or have another one in mind, check out our website for more information on pipe styles, brand and other accessories to help you create a collection or get one started.
+If you are interested in any of the above mentioned tobacco pipe shapes or have another one in mind, check out The Pipe Boutique for more information on pipe styles, brand and other accessories to help you create a collection or get one started.